bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-- **Consequence: the boundary is checkable, not just intended.** "Does `interactive_fiction/tests/` contain a test named after a game?" and "does `engine_plugins/<name>.py` name a game's facts in executable code?" are both mechanical checks (implementation guide §7.6 gives the exact commands).
+- **Consequence: the boundary is checkable, not just intended.** "Does `interactive_fiction/tests/` contain a test named after a game?" and "does `engine_plugins/<name>.py` name a game's facts in executable code?" are both mechanical checks (implementation guide Section 7.6 gives the exact commands).
 A capability that cannot pass them has not been split, whatever its module layout suggests.
 Note the second check must ignore comments and docstrings: those legitimately cite plan filenames and give a game-folder path as an example, and a